revdotcom/revai-node-sdk/README.md

 ### Submitting urls with authorization headers

-Both the source_config and notification_config job options support using a customer-provided authoriztion header to access the urls.
+Both the `source_config` and `notification_config` job options support using a customer-provided authorization header to access the URLs.
 This optional argument should be in the format `{ "Authorization": "TokenScheme TokenValue" }`

 Example: